markkolich/kolich-bolt/README.md

 }.read(false); // Fail immediately if read lock not available
 ```

+Note that `read()` asks for a **shared** reader lock &mdash; the lock will be granted if and only if there are no threads holding a write lock on `x`.
+There very well may be other reader threads.

-Grab an exclusive write lock on `x`, fail immediately with a <a href="https://github.com/markkolich/kolich-bolt/blob/master/src/main/java/com/kolich/bolt/exceptions/LockConflictException.java">LockConflictException</a> if write lock already acquired by another thread.
+Grab an **exclusive** write lock on `x`, fail immediately with a <a href="https://github.com/markkolich/kolich-bolt/blob/master/src/main/java/com/kolich/bolt/exceptions/LockConflictException.java">LockConflictException</a> if write or read lock already acquired by another thread.
 Call the `success` callback method if and only if the `transaction` method finished cleanly without exception.

 ```java
 new ReentrantReadWriteEntityLock<T>(x) {